 Field-hunting tip

-Look in fumaroles country — that is the host setting where rosenbergite typically forms.
+Look in fumaroles country, the host setting where rosenbergite typically forms.
 If you start seeing aluminite, gypsum, sulfur in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.